-Furthermore, when there are important imbalances in treatment allocation (i.e., the proportion of participants in one of the treatment groups is too small), they tend to exacerbate the lack of adequate positivity and lead to even more trimming or truncation.
-Such a practice infringes upon the number of participants we eventually end up with in a sample (after trimming) or ultimately influence the contribution of those from whom we cap extreme weights (by truncation).
-Therefore, there is a growing interest for new practical methods where we do not need to manually and subjectively pick an arbitrary thresold.
-Instead, we would like to rely on inherent data-driven mechanisms to control for the influence of extreme weights and provide robust assessments of the treatment effects, without subjectively and manually interfering with the composition of the final sample we would like to use.
+Furthermore, when there is an important imbalance in treatment allocation (i.e., the proportion of participants in one of the treatment groups is small), if often exacerbates the lack of adequate positivity, which can lead to more trimming or truncation in one group instead of both.
+Such practices not only reduce the number of participants in the final sample (after trimming), but also influence the contribution of those from whom extreme weights are capped (by truncation).
+This even further complicates point estimation and inference when structural violations of the positivity assumption are expected.
+Therefore, there is a growing interest for new practical methods that do not leave room to manually and subjectively pick a threshold; methods that can leverage inherent data-driven mechanisms to control the impact of extreme weights and provide robust assessments of treatment effects.